 The Small Animal Core Curriculum consists of the following minimum number of surgical procedures.
 These procedures can be completed on any small animal species.
 Cases listed in the Surgery Logs to satisfy core curriculum requirements must be performed on live animals with spontaneously occurring disease.
 Procedures performed on cadaver limbs and dead animals are disallowed.
 Only one procedure per animal per anesthetic period may be counted in the Core Curriculum log.
+Residents must log all eligible surgical cases performed for the entirety of the residency.
 All residency requirements must be met within six (6) consecutive years of program initiation.

-Category Minimum Surgeries Minimum Directly Supervised Abdominal Surgery 10 5 Abdominal surgery not associated with the gastrointestinal or urogenital tract, such as adrenalectomy, splenectomy, inguinal hernia and diaphragmatic hernia.
-Gastrointestinal Surgery 50 25 Such as exploratory with biopsies of liver or intestines, intestinal resection/anastomosis, partial gastrectomy, liver lobe excision, partial colectomy, portosystemic shunt ligation, gastropexy, cholecystectomy, and cholecystoenterostomy.
-Head/Neck Surgery 25 13 Such as ear canal ablation, salivary gland removal, bulla osteotomy, rhinotomy, mandibular fractures, partial maxillectomy or mandibulectomy, thyroidectomy, arytenoid lateralization for laryngeal paralysis, ophthalmic procedures, and staphylectomy.
-Minimally Invasive Surgery - Arthroscopy 15 8 Minimally Invasive Surgery - Laparoscopy/Thoracoscopy 5 5 Do not include cases that are considered interventional therapy, i.e., those that are directed at palliative or definitive treatment by manipulation of tissue without incision.
-Neurologic Surgery 30 20 Such as intervertebral disc decompression/fenestration, thoracolumbar spinal fracture stabilization, atlantoaxial stabilization and lumbosacral disease.
+Category Minimum Surgeries Minimum Directly Supervised Abdominal Surgery Abdominal surgery not associated with the gastrointestinal or urogenital tract, such as adrenalectomy, splenectomy, inguinal hernia and diaphragmatic hernia.
+10 5 Gastrointestinal Surgery Such as exploratory with biopsies of liver or intestines, intestinal resection/anastomosis, partial gastrectomy, liver lobe excision, partial colectomy, portosystemic shunt ligation, gastropexy, cholecystectomy, and cholecystoenterostomy.
+50 25 Head/Neck Surgery Such as ear canal ablation, salivary gland removal, bulla osteotomy, rhinotomy, mandibular fractures, partial maxillectomy or mandibulectomy, thyroidectomy, arytenoid lateralization for laryngeal paralysis, ophthalmic procedures, and staphylectomy.
+25 13 Minimally Invasive Surgery - Arthroscopy 15 8 Minimally Invasive Surgery - Laparoscopy/Thoracoscopy Do not include cases that are considered interventional therapy, i.e., those that are directed at palliative or definitive treatment by manipulation of tissue without incision.
+5 5 Neurologic Surgery Such as intervertebral disc decompression/fenestration, thoracolumbar spinal fracture stabilization, atlantoaxial stabilization and lumbosacral disease.
+30 20 Orthopedics- Fracture Fixation Such as fracture repair with external or internal fixation and mandibular fracture repair.
+Does not include cast placement or external fixator removal.
+60 30